openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

    ...

 ---------------------------
-Provisioning a Compute Host
+Provisioning a compute host
 ---------------------------

 You must configure the network interfaces and the storage disks on a host before you can unlock it.
-For each Compute Host do the following:
+For each compute host do the following:

-On Controller-0, acquire Keystone administrative privileges:
+On controller-0, acquire Keystone administrative privileges:

 ::

    controller-0:~$ source /etc/nova/openrc

 *************************************************
-Provisioning Network Interfaces on a Compute Host
+Provisioning network interfaces on a compute host
 *************************************************

-On Controller-0, in order to list out hardware port names, types, pci-addresses that have been discovered:
+On controller-0, in order to list out hardware port names, types, pci-addresses that have been discovered:

--  **Only in Virtual Environment**: Ensure that the interface used is one of those attached to host bridge with model type "virtio" (i.e., eth1000 and eth1001).
+-  **Only in virtual environment**: Ensure that the interface used is one of those attached to host bridge with model type "virtio" (i.e., eth1000 and eth1001).
 The model type "e1000" emulated devices will not work for provider networks: